 - The opportunity to gain experience and work with a great group of people!

-To apply, please fill out and submit the online application along with your resume, cover letter, and letter of recommendation.
+To apply, please fill out and submit the online application along with your resume and cover letter..
 Documents must uploaded as pdfs.
-Your letter recommendation may be emailed to email@example.com, however please be aware that your application will not be considered complete until we receive it.

 At this time, we are only accepting applications for Fall/Winter Animal Care internships with the Primate Department.
 We will begin accepting applications for our 2019 Spring/Summer internship program in January 2019.

 All Interns will be responsible to their direct supervisors, in addition to Samantha Russak, Director of Education and Betsey Brewer, Executive Director of Conservation, Education, & Research.

 Requirements for all Animal Care Interns: